ksagep/fifth-milestone-project-bitcoin/README.md

    ### Page 2: Differences between opening and closing value
         It will answer business requirement 1
         - Lists the findings related to the inspection of the opening and closing value of exchange rate
-        - Checkbox 1: Differences between opening and closing value of exchange rate
-        - Checkbox 2: Plot the trend of differences in a diagram
+        - Checkbox 1: Plot the trend of differences in a diagram

    ### Page 3: Annual comparison
         It will answer business requirement 2